MathiasGroebe/Smooth-Contours/README.md

     create_contour.py --inputDEM=DEMfile.tif --outputFile=contours.geoJSON --intervall=5 --pixelSize=2

 Input is as DEM in any GDAL readable raster format.
-The output format is guessed from the extension of the file name and can be any file-based vector format supported by gdal_contour.
+The output format is guessed from the extension of the file name and can be any file-based vector format supported by [gdal_contour](https://gdal.org/programs/gdal_contour.html).

+The script needs Python and GDAL.
+On Windows, it should run in the OSGeo4W Shell.

 ## Example

-The following example image demonstrate the result for the generalisation process.
+The following example image pair demonstrates the result of the generalization process.
 The contour lines are wrong in some areas but look overall better and smoother.
-Example for the "Sächsische Schweiz" made with the [DEM (20 meter resulution) form the GeoSN](https://www.geodaten.sachsen.de/digitale-hoehenmodelle-3994.html).
+Example for the "Sächsische Schweiz" made with the [DEM (20-meter resolution) form the GeoSN](https://www.geodaten.sachsen.de/digitale-hoehenmodelle-3994.html).
 Data source GeoSN, dl-de/by-2-0
 ![Example](contour_example.png)